By Steve Brauning

 Tarmac, from France, makes figures, vehicles and accessories, including conversion kits for the old Bandai kits.
 They have British, US, French and German vehicles, French figures, German and American 55 gallon drums, and others.
 Most are resin with photo‑etched brass and injected plastic.
 Available from Quarter Kit, Great Models and The Right Stuff.

-Verlinden, from Belgium, is one of the originators of the genre and still the industry standard.
-They have many resin and photo‑etched items, including figures and accessories(bombs, etc.).
-Items worth noting include: Luftwaffe Airfield Carts; Luftwaffe Maintenance corner; Willy Jeep.
-The have a steady stream of figure sets that are particularly good quality and ideal for dioramas: Luftwaffe fighter pilots climbing in and out of aircraft; German ground crew in summer clothing.
-Many of the Verlinden items go OOP.
-For example, they no longer supply the 1/48 scale 20mm Flak 38 single anti‑aircraft gun.
-There is another one made by Knight's Cross, but it is twice as expensive, and may be OOP as well.
-Verlinden is available from Roll Models, Discount, Squadron, Great Models, and many other distributors.
+Verlinden, from Belgium, was one of the originators of the genre and the industry standard.
+They have now closed but many resin and photo‑etched items, including figures and accessories(bombs, etc.), are still available.
+Items worth noting include their 20mm Flak 38 single anti‑aircraft gun, Luftwaffe Airfield Carts and Luftwaffe Maintenance corner; figure sets that are particularly good quality and ideal for dioramas include Luftwaffe fighter pilots climbing in and out of aircraft, German ground crew in summer clothing, etc.

 Wespe Models, from Romania, is one of the most complete lines of WWII trucks and other misc. vehicles.
 They have dozens of resin kits, a little pricey, but you have to see them.
 Check out www.wespemodels.ro/ .